sound-systems/autostruct/README.md

   - `none`: Basic struct generation with Debug and Clone derives
   - `sqlx`: Adds SQLx-specific derives and types
 - `--exclude <EXCLUDE>`: Tables to exclude from generation (can be specified multiple times)
+- `-t, --timeout`: Sets the timeout to be used when establishing a database connection

 #### Examples